 By a vote of 771 to 478, the Selectboard was told to go back, rewrite the budget and re-present it to Town Meeting Representatives at a special, as-yet-to-be-scheduled meeting.
 Apparently Brattleboro's 7,099 voters, who couldn't be bothered to stop by the Town Clerk's Office to cast an absentee ballot or vote on Thursday don't really care whether a small percentage of townspeople get to exercise their will over the direction the town will take.

 "This vote sends a clear message that the registered voters as a whole in the town of Brattleboro don't want their taxes going up to the extent originally approved by Representative Town Meeting this year," said Selectboard Chairman David Gartenstein after the vote total was announced.

 Gartenstein was careful to parse his message to the media, but we must disagree with him that this is "a clear message" from the registered voters.
-As noted above, what it was was a clear message from less than 10 percent of the voters.

 Now the Selectboard has to go back and decide what can be cut from the already bare-bones $16-million budget or just send back the budget "as is" and let Town Meeting Representatives decide, line by line, how best to reduce it in accord with the 771 people who voted no.

 The 2015 budget was overwhelmingly approved at this year's Representative Town Meeting on March 22, but the special vote was called after 56 Town Meeting Reps signed a petition requesting the special vote.

 The proposed FY 2015 budget would have raised the tax rate by about 8.5 cents.